To improve public health and clinical practice by conducting transformative scientific research.

 TODAY2 is the long term follow-up of the youth from TODAY, to track the progression of type 2 diabetes (T2D) and related comorbidities and complications in the TODAY cohort as they transition to young adulthood.

-BSC researchers advance the center’s mission of collaborative research by developing and implementing innovative practical methods for the design, execution, data monitoring, analyses and reporting of clinical studies.
-Current BSC research includes the design and analyses of studies that focus on patient-focused outcome measures that integrate efficacy and safety, personalized treatment, cost-effectiveness analyses, response-adaptive randomization, and pragmatic evaluation of diagnostic technologies.
+Biostatistics Center researchers advance the center’s mission of collaborative research by developing and implementing innovative practical methods for the design, execution, data monitoring, analyses and reporting of clinical studies.
+Current Biostatistics Center research includes the design and analyses of studies that focus on patient-focused outcome measures that integrate efficacy and safety, personalized treatment, cost-effectiveness analyses, response-adaptive randomization, and pragmatic evaluation of diagnostic technologies.

 Education and Training

-To help advance the field of biostatistics research, BCS faculty and staff are active in a wide array of educational and training initiatives, including teaching at professional meetings, publishing educational manuscripts and books, hosting training programs for students and scientific collaborators, and providing mentorship opportunities.
+To help advance the field of biostatistics research, the Center faculty and staff are active in a wide array of educational and training initiatives, including teaching at professional meetings, publishing educational manuscripts and books, hosting training programs for students and scientific collaborators, and providing mentorship opportunities.